jinghuazhao/gwas2/docs/Caprion.md

 */    class(sexPulse ethnicity classification) dirwork("`caprion'/`y'") outfmt(txt)
 ```

-where the `merge` command add a variable named `sex` as required by the Stata package.
-Our model is
+where the `merge` command add a variable named `sex` (0=male, 1=female) as required by the Stata package.
+Our association model is

 $$y \sim age + bmi + sex + ethnicity + classification + PC1 + \ldots + PC20 + genotype$$

-Strangely as before, we need to scale up the principal components (PCs) in order for the model to converge.
+Strangely as before, we need to scale up the principal components (PCs) in order for the model to converge under SNPTEST.